-Cash and reserves balance are the government IOUs, money, and, in a fiat system, they are not convertible.
-If you hold a 100kr you cannot go to the Swedish central bank and convert it to gold or to US dollars (at a fixed exchange rate), same for Dollar or Pound as well as any fiat currency.
-The only usage you can make out of your 100kr note is to use it to buy goods and services, pay taxes or deposit it.
+Cash and reserves balance are the government IOUs, money, and in a fiat system, they are not convertible.
+If you hold a 100kr note you cannot go to the Swedish central bank and convert it to gold or to US dollars (at a fixed exchange rate), same for Dollar or Pound as well as any fiat currency.
+The only usage you can make out of your 100kr note is to to buy goods and services, pay taxes or make a deposit.

 Mind that when I say convertible, I mean convertibility at fixed exchange rate, of course you can buy gold or dollar for the equivalent of 100kr depending on the market price

 Private IOUs are convertible to government IOUs.